 I’m sure many air gun collectors have a number of air pistols.
 Some may have their original boxes but I’m sure many, like me, have a number of pistols without their original boxes.
 Perhaps some have no box at all.
-Many either buy replica boxes, such as those available for the Webley air pistols, or keep them in generic plastic foam lined pistol cases.
+Many either buy replica boxes, such as those available for the Webley air pistols or keep them in generic plastic foam lined pistol cases.
 Either option isn’t cheap.
 Especially so if you have a fair number of pistols.
-The plastic foam lined cases are very big when compared to the pistol it will contain.
+The plastic foam-lined cases are very big when compared to the pistol they will contain.
 Even if it will hold two pistols.
 They are intended to be used for transportation and are generally larger to offer improved protection over a cardboard box.

-If you only have a few air pistols, the foam lined case is a good option.
+If you only have a few air pistols, the foam-lined case is a good option.
 But as your collection grows, storage space can become a limiting factor.
 After all, not everyone is blessed with a dedicated gun room!

 So I set myself a goal to find an alternative method of storage with the following requirements in mind…

 - Size: the box must be as small as possible whilst still offering the pistol reasonable protection from damage whilst stored.
 The box is not intended to be used for transportation.

 - Cost: the cost must be cheaper than commercially available reproduction boxes.

 - Appearance: ideally it should look professional.
 Plain cardboard just won’t do for those special items.
 Also the box is not intended to be a replica of an original box.

 - Strength: the boxes should be capable of being stacked.
 Perhaps ten high with their contents.
 Or, perhaps stacked on their side in a vertical position similar to books on a bookshelf.
 Thus the contents would need to be held in place so they don’t slide about.
 The intention is to make maximum use of available space whilst protecting the contents of the box and without the box losing its shape.